-&lt;sup>4 A reported violation of this policy does not of itself necessitate an investigation.
+4 A reported violation of this policy does not of itself necessitate an investigation.
 See, "The Grievance Process" for requirements of an investigation.

-If an individual complainant wishes to keep their identity anonymous, they may wish to contact a confidential resource.
+If an individual complainant wishes to keep their identity anonymous, they can use a confidential resource.
 Confidential resources can and will maintain the confidentiality of information provided to them by a complainant, accused, or reporting individual.
-The following individuals may provide confidentiality: licensed mental health counselors, advocates, and health care professionals, including those at the University's University Health & Wellness.
-These confidential resources are not required or permitted to disclose any identifying information regarding an incident under this Policy to any outside party, including other individuals at the University unless the person who provided information to them consents to the disclosure or extreme circumstances as listed above.
-If the accused is a University employee, the complainant may notify a member of the University's Human Resources Department and/or has the right to request that a confidential resource provide assistance in reporting to the Title IX Coordinator.
+The following individuals may provide confidentiality: licensed mental health counselors, advocates, and health care professionals, including those at the University's Occupational Health Services.
+These confidential resources are not required or permitted to disclose any identifying information regarding an incident under this Policy to any outside party, including other individuals at the University, unless the person who provided information to them has consented to disclosure or extreme circumstances as listed above.
+If the accused is a University employee, the complainant may notify a member of the University's Human Resources and/or has the right to request that a confidential resource assist in reporting to the Title IX Coordinator.